 Although food-based franchises offer the biggest returns, they also have some of the highest startup costs.
 They are tough businesses with lots of moving parts and typically smaller margins.
 According to a recent report, more than half of food franchises earn less than $50,000 a year, with the average coming in at $82,033.
 This may not sound like a bad deal, until you consider the initial investment.
 Many established brands require $500,000 in startup costs while full-service restaurants can cost up to a million dollars or more.

 However, even with sky high overhead expenses, a well-operated restaurant can be a cash cow.
 But what are the elements of a successful food-based franchise?
 If you’re considering buying one yourself, keep the following tips in mind:

 Are you ready to start your own successful franchise?
-Enroll in the 90 Day Franchise Launch Program offered by The Internicola Law Firm, P.C. and get the knowledge you need to bring your business to the next level.
+Learn about our Franchise Launch Program and bring your business to the next level.
 For more information, call us today at (718) 979-8688 or submit an online contact form and we’ll get back to you shortly.

 Category: Buy a Franchise